roulyo/Subsonic-Enhancement-Kit/README.md

 # Subsonic-Enhancement-Kit

+Subsonic-Enhancement-Kit is a bunch of Greasemonkey/Tampermonkey scripts that aim to improve the subsonic experience.

-SputnikMusic-Rating-Extractor is a Greasemonkey/Tampermonkey script that displays ratings from Sputnikmusic on top of Subsonic album thumbnails.
+- sm-rating-extractor.js displays ratings from Sputnikmusic over subsonic album thumbnails.

-Short-Bio is a Greasemonkey/Tampermonkey script that shortens the artist bios.
+- short-bio.js shortens the artist bios (since last.fm recent modifications the full bios are displayed).